In the mid-1960s, there is state-based interest and activities to coordinate and support the various professional associations.

 The New South Wales Council of Professions convenes a meeting with representatives of similar Councils of Professions existing in Victoria, Queensland and South Australia plus two interested individuals from Western Australia to discuss the possibility of establishing closer working relations.
 The meeting resolves that “it is the unanimous opinion of those present at this meeting that a Federal Council of Professions be formed, and that immediate steps be taken to implement this decision.“

-The Constitution for the ‘Australian Council of Professions’ (ACoP) is approved – the main objectives being “to maintain and advance the standards and status of the professions in the community generally and to uphold and advance the honour and reputation of the professions and the integrity and standing of the members thereof.”
+The Constitution for the ‘Australian Council of Professions’ (ACoP), a public company limited by guarantee, is approved – the main objectives being “to maintain and advance the standards and status of the professions in the community generally and to uphold and advance the honour and reputation of the professions and the integrity and standing of the members thereof.“

 The founding member organisations are: